 Sundresses, shorts and sandals.
 The sun is strong by mid-morning, so wear swimsuits underneath your breakfast attire, for a post-breakfast dip in the pool.

 O2 Restaurant serves a five-course surprise menu each night in its an open-air dining room, overlooking the pool.
 Those who have tired of Costa Rica’s fruit- and vegetable-rich cuisine will appreciate the break: the kitchen focuses on more European-style dishes.
+There's a simple breakfast included, but it's worth splashing out for some top local day-starters, such as pulled-pork pupusas, strawberry pancakes with spiced butter or house banana bread with loquat jelly.

 There is no standalone bar where guests can congregate, but staff are happy to mix tropical cocktails and serve them poolside.
 The welcome drink, a blended papaya cocktail, is not to be missed.